 - Start with your softened butter and sugar, and cream them together until they’re nice and fluffy.
 This should take about 5 minutes.

 - Then you’ll add your eggs, one at a time to make sure that they emulsify completely with the butter and sugar.

-- Then you’ll mix in your sour cream, vegetable oil, and vanilla and that’s it for your wet ingredients!
+- Then you’ll mix in your sour cream, vegetable oil, and vanilla extract, and that’s it for your wet ingredients!

 - You can either sift your flour and baking powder directly into the bowl or whisk them together in a separate bowl.
 Then just fold the dry ingredients into the wet mixture gently, so as not to overmix.
 Once the dry ingredients are just barely incorporated into the wet ingredients, your cake batter is ready to bake!